 - After LOST concluded, leaving an untold number of unanswered questions, the creators were asked who built the enormous four-toed statue of Taweret.
 The response: "I assume the Egyptians did it."

-- Eric Kripke, the creator of Supernatural, released spoilers that Sam would have a new waitress Love Interest named Kristy in Season 4.
+- Eric Kripke, the creator and original showrunner, released spoilers that Sam would have a new waitress Love Interest named Kristy in Season 4.
 He was kinda telling the truth (Sam had sex with a "Kristy" in the fourth season premiere, but she is actually the demon Ruby lying about her identity to cover up their involvement from Dean and Bobby), but he admitted that he was just saying it to rile up the fans.
 It worked.